bml-research/data_analysis_bml/data/data_01_index.md

 You can find four data types in Microsoft Excel.

-- Number data.
+- **Numeric data**.
 Numbers like whole numbers, decimal numbers, dates, percentages and times.
-- Text data.
+- **Text data (character data)**.
 Characters such as alphabetic, numeric, and special symbols are included in this type of data.
-The main distinction between text and number data is that while text cannot be calculated on, numerical data can.
+The main distinction between text and numeric data is that while text cannot be calculated on, numerical data can.
-- Logical data.
+- **Logical data (boolean)**.
 These are just the booleans TRUE and FALSE.
-- Error data.
+- **Error data**.
 Excel uses several error data types such as #NAME?, #DIV/0, #REF!, #NUM!, #N/A, #VALUE!.
 For example, #DIV/0 will arise if you try dividing a number by zero. #N/A represents an empty value if data is missing during a data import action.

 #### R

 In R, there are 6 basic data types.
-Some of them explained below (rest is beyond the scope of this course.)
+Some of them explained below (rest is beyond the scope of this course).
-- logical.
+- **Logical**.
 The Boolean values True and False.
-- numeric.
+- **Numeric**.
 All numbers, whole and decimal.
-- character.
+- **Character**.
 Text strings like "a" and "hello".

 The Excel and R section contain more about the particular data types.